-Fiction/ Non-Fiction Book Pairs in the Classroom Library
+Fiction and Non-Fiction Pairs in the Classroom Library

 The goal of the classroom library is to encourage and foster a love of reading.
 While there is lots of great fiction for kids, it is important to collect and display a wide selection of non-fiction books as well.
 Many students, especially boys, find non-fiction books more attractive than fiction, and will read every book they can find on their favorite topics.